Love York Awards

 Joseph Rowntree Theatre, York

-YUSU's annual event the Love York Awards moves to the fantastic venue at the Joesph Rowntree Theatre on Thursday the 7th of June.
-This prestigious event recognises and rewards the achievements of all students here at the University of York.
+YUSU's annual Love York Awards takes place at the fantastic Joseph Rowntree Theatre on to the fantastic venue at the Joseph Rowntree Theatre on Wednesday 5th June.
+This prestigious event recognises and rewards the achievements of our outstanding students here at the University of York.

-We are also running a campus ballot for a new award to highlight an Honorary Achievement for Outstanding Contribution to the City of York.
+We are also running a campus ballot to highlight a local organisation for Outstanding Contribution to the City of York.
 We will be asking students to vote for the organisation that is making a significant positive impact on the lives of our students within the City of York community.

 Click on each category to find out more.